-A trampoline is a great addition to your backyard.
+A trampoline is an excellent addition to your backyard.
 Kids love them and they’re a great way to have fun and burn some energy.
 Trampolining, also called rebound tumbling, is an acrobatic activity conducted after rebounding from the thick mesh fabric into the air.

-In fact, according to a NASA study, jumping on a trampoline for 10 minutes is equivalent to a 30-minute run.
+In fact, According to a NASA study, jumping on these for 10 minutes is equivalent to a 30-minute run.

-Turn your conventional trampoline into an in-ground trampoline!
-This reduces the risk of accidents as the trampoline is at ground level.
-It reduces the height of the fall while the kids are jumping, and it makes it easier to step in and out of the trampoline.
+Turn your conventional trampoline into an in-ground playground!
+This reduces the risk of accidents as it is at the ground level.
+It reduces the height of the fall while the kids are jumping, and it makes it easier to step in and out.

 Another advantage is that in-ground trampolines blend seamlessly into any backyard environment.
-Conventional trampolines can become an eyesore because of their size and height taking the view of your backyard.
+Conventional trampolines can become an eyesore because of their size and height, taking your backyard’s view.

-Want a trampoline in your garden without it being too conspicuous?
+Want this in your garden without it being too conspicuous?
 Then turn it into an in-ground trampoline!

 You’ll need these materials: